Henry Hallam: Family

 In 1807 Hallam married Julia Maria Elton (daughter of Sir Charles Elton).
 She died in 1847.

 Hallam lost his children, one after another.
 His eldest son, the poet Arthur Henry Hallam—the "A.H.H." of Tennyson's In Memoriam A.H.H.—died in 1833 at the age of 22.
 In 1834 Hallam edited and published Remains, in Verse and Prose, of Arthur Henry Hallam.
 In 1850 his second son, Henry Fitzmaurice Hallam, also died.

+In 1852 his daughter Julia married John Farnaby Cator, who was later created a Baronet in the name of Lennard.
+They had one son, Henry Arthur Hallam Farnaby Lennard, the 2nd Baronet, born in 1859) and two daughters.
+Julia died in 1888.